 Click here for an overview of all our technology platforms.

-A global Faculty with campuses all over the world
+A global university with campuses all over the world

-We are unique among Australian universities in our ability to teach and do research all over the world with campuses in Australia, China, India, Malaysia and South Africa, a centre in Prato, Italy, and numerous international partnerships and co-operative ventures.
+We are unique among Australian universities in our ability to teach and do research all over the world.
+We have campuses in Australia, China, India, Malaysia and South Africa, a centre in Prato, Italy, and numerous international partnerships and co-operative ventures.
 Being global provides us with a multicultural perspective on health and the opportunity to bring together the most brilliant minds from across continents in our mission to improve the human condition.